 Planyway pricing is half less than Trello’s Business plan ($5 against $10).
 What’s more, on Planyway you can buy paid subscriptions only for people who need extra paid features, others can use the free plan or just a Trello board and see all changes anyway.
 Whereas on Trello you have to buy a paid plan for all your Trello team.
 The disadvantage is also that if you manage several teams, you need to buy a new subscription for yourself several times which is quite costly.
 On Planyway only one is required no matter how many teams you work with.

 The best way to understand which app works better for your needs is of course to start a free trial.
 Both Planyway and Trello provide free 14-day trials.
-But I guess the difference sticks out a mile as, besides some advanced functionality, the Planyway timeline is much more flexible, customizable, and user-friendly.
+But I guess the difference sticks out a mile as, besides some advanced functionality, the Planyway project timeline for Trello is much more flexible, customizable, and user-friendly.
 Anyway, it’s a great new start for Trello and we’re sure that lots of cool improvements for this new timeline feature are coming soon.